iCodeForBananas/wcag-themes/README.md

 3. Click **Install**
 4. Select **WCAG Dark Theme** or **WCAG Light Theme** from the menu (**File > Preferences > Color Theme** or **Code > Preferences > Color Theme**)

+## Development & Testing

+Want to preview the themes or contribute?
+Here's how to set up a development environment:

+### Testing the Themes Locally

+1. Clone or download this repository
+2. Open the folder in VS Code
+3. Press `F5` to launch a new Extension Development Host window
+4. In the new window, open **Command Palette** (`Ctrl+Shift+P` / `⌘+Shift+P`)
+5. Type "Color Theme" and select **Preferences: Color Theme**
+6. Select **WCAG Dark Theme** or **WCAG Light Theme** to preview

+### Modifying Colors

+1. Edit the theme files in the `themes/` directory:
+   - `wcag-dark-theme.json` for the dark theme
+   - `wcag-light-theme.json` for the light theme
+2. After making changes, reload the Extension Development Host window:
+   - Press `Ctrl+R` / `⌘+R` in the Extension Development Host window
+   - Or use **Command Palette** > **Developer: Reload Window**
+3. The theme will update with your changes immediately

+### Theme File Structure

+Each theme file contains:

+- `colors`: UI elements (editor background, sidebar, status bar, etc.)
+- `tokenColors`: Syntax highlighting for code elements

+Refer to the [VS Code Theme Color Reference](https://code.visualstudio.com/api/references/theme-color) for available color keys.

 ## Feedback

 If you have suggestions or issues, please submit them to the [GitHub repository](https://github.com/iCodeForBananas/wcag-themes).